ton-affiliates/ton-affiliate-marketplace/README.md

+Here’s the updated `README.md` tailored for running the project via [nujan.io](https://ide.nujan.io/), an online IDE for TON:

+---

 # AffiliateMarketplace Smart Contract Project

 This project contains the implementation and testing of a decentralized affiliate marketplace on the TON blockchain.
 The project is designed to facilitate the creation and management of affiliate contracts between advertisers and publishers, ensuring transparent and secure transactions.